xebis/hetzner-iac-cac/README.md

 **Testing environments** are ephemeral and manually approved, but the workflow is automatically prepared for each pull_request to the main branch.
 A Terraform plan is generated to a pull request comment.
 The apply step is manual, allowing skipping ephemeral environment where it's not necessary.
 Destruction is automated and tied to the lifecycle of the pull request-it is torn down as soon as the PR is closed or merged, ensuring resource cleanup.

+GitHub workflow managed **development environments** are ephemeral and manually approved, but the workflow is automatically prepared for each non-main branch.
+The apply step is manual, allowing skipping ephemeral environment where it's not necessary.
+Destruction is not yet implemented.

-**Development environments** are local and manually managed.
+Localhost **development environments** are local and manually managed.
 You can create, plan, apply, and destroy these environments directly from the working directory using CLI, see [Local Usage](#local-usage).

 > [!note]
 > All environments share one S3 bucket and one Hetzner Cloud project.